lycosystem/lydata/README.md

 ## License

+Two different licenses apply to the material in this repository:

-All patient data in this repository, e.g. all files whose names end with .xlsx or .csv, as well as figures depicting characteristics of that data, are licensed under [CC BY-SA 4.0].
-Attribution must be given to the owner of the repository (see the `CITATION.cff` file at the root of the repository) and the collector(s) or curator(s) of the respective dataset (see the `CITATION.cff` file inside the corresponding dataset's folder).
+1. All patient data in this repository, e.g. all files whose names end with .xlsx or .csv, as well as figures depicting characteristics of that data, are licensed under [CC BY-SA 4.0].

-The remaining material is licensed under the [MIT License].
-This includes e.g. all Python files and the overall structure of the repository.
+2. Source code (e.g. Python files), documentation, and other material as well as the structure of the repository are licensed under the [MIT License].

 [CC BY-SA 4.0]: https://creativecommons.org/licenses/by-sa/4.0/
 [MIT License]: https://mit-license.org/

+## Attribution

+If you use any of the datasets in the repository, you must give credit to the following:

+1. The creators of the dataset itself, as described in the `<dataset-folder>/CITATION.cff` file.
+2. The maintainers of this repository, as described in the `CITATION.cff` file at the root of the repository.

+## Copyright

+© 2021 Roman Ludwig, <roman.ludwig@usz.ch>

 ## References